 \subsection{For Scenario I and II:}

-We consider the case with the SLy4 EoS for nuclear matter.
-In Fig. \ref{MRh-SLy4} we show the $M$-$R$ relations for the first two scenarios for ${\cal B}=0.035$ (with various $r_W$ labelled as {\bf aRN} for the first scenario, and as {\bf aRD} for the second) or ${\cal B}=0.055$ (labelled by {\bf bRN} and {\bf bRD}), and in Fig. \ref{MLh-SLy4} we show the corresponding $\Lambda$-$R$ relations.
-From the results we observe the followings. (i) The one labelled by {\bf aRD}$=0$ (and {\bf bRD}$=0$) is the pure neutron stars which can both fit GW170817 and the traditional astronomical observations.
-As the dark matter core increases its size, the maximal mass goes down first as the boson EoS is less stiff, then go up as the allowed maximal mass of boson EoS is higher, and at the same time the total radius becomes larger. (ii) For the first scenario, we see that there is a jump around {\bf aRN}$=9.5$ or {\bf bRN}$=7$ (though the latter not shown explicitly in Fig. \ref{MRh-SLy4}) beyond which the small-radius configurations become unstable (indicated by dash line in Fig. \ref{MRh-SLy4}), this may imply some first order phase transition.
+We consider the case with three different EoSs for nuclear matter and vary the parameters of the dark matter EoS.
+In Fig. \ref{MRh-SLy4} to Fig. \ref{MRh-SKb} we show the $M$-$R$ relations for the first two scenarios for ${\cal B}=0.035$ (with various $r_W$ labelled as {\bf aRN} for the first scenario, and as {\bf aRD} for the second) or ${\cal B}=0.055$ (labelled by {\bf bRN} and {\bf bRD}), and in Fig. \ref{MLh-SLy4} to Fig. \ref{MLh-SKb} we show their corresponding $\Lambda$-$R$ relations.
+From the results, we observe the following. (i) The one labelled by {\bf aRD}$=0$ (and {\bf bRD}$=0$) is the pure neutron stars which can both fit GW170817 and the traditional astronomical observations.
+As the dark matter core increases its size, the maximal mass goes down first as the boson EoS is less stiff, then goes up as the allowed maximal mass of boson EoS is higher, and at the same time the total radius becomes larger. (ii) For the first scenario, we see that there is a jump around {\bf aRN}$=9.5$ in Fig. \ref{MRh-SLy4} and Fig. \ref{MRh-APR4}, {\bf aRN}$=10.2$ in Fig. \ref{MRh-SKb}, or {\bf bRN}$=7$ in Fig. \ref{MRh-SLy4} (though {\bf bRN}$=7$ is not shown explicitly) respectively, beyond which the small-radius configurations become unstable (indicated by dash line in Fig. \ref{MRh-SLy4} to Fig. \ref{MRh-SKb}), this may imply some first order phase transition.